p-lr/TrekMe/Readme.md

 ## <a name="TOC-Create-a-map"></a>Create a map

-There are three ways to create a map:
+There are four ways to create a map:
 1. Select an area from an official source provider like IGN or USGS
 2. Import from an archive
+3. Receive a map from a nearby TrekMe user (over Wifi)
-3. Make it yourself (the hard way)
+4. Make it yourself (the hard way)

 The preferred and easiest way is the first one.
 Below are detailed each methods.